hollyyfc/project-2-stats_r_us/README.md

 For more information, please refer to this website regarding details about what colors people with colorblindness will actually see: https://my.clevelandclinic.org/health/diseases/11604-color-blindness

-### Table of contents

-- **Proposal**

-Please find the real `Proposal.rmd` under this folder along with the `Proposal.md` for reading conveniency.
-We have most of the project details listed here.

-- **App**

-The major Shiny-building rmd can be found here.
-We will be working together to write the codes.
-Individual rmds may also be added here later if we need basic ggplots for our website in terms of analyzing colorblindness statistics.

-- **Images**

-Since we want to build a function that can let users choose different images to apply the filters, we need to pre-gather some images and upload to our app.
-All the qualified images, either for testing or building purpose, will be uploaded here.

 ### Citations